Sidi1989/fireboose/README.md

   }
 }
 const config = {
-  // Default options that can be modified
+  // Default options, that can be modified
 };

 const countrySchema = new Schema(definition, config);